 2. Take your time in deciding what to do with your pension

 You may have spent 40 years saving for your retirement.
-Take more than 40 minutes considering your options.
+Take more than 40 minutes to consider your options.

 3. Obtain professional financial advice about what you can do with your pension pot